-- If a CIS does not calculate its advertised performance according to a standardized formula, the CIS should consistently use the same formula or method for calculating its advertised performance. - A CIS should disclose information regarding the formula or method that it uses so that investors can understand the effect of the formula or method on the calculation and presentation of the CIS's performance. - o If a CIS changes the formula or method for calculating and presenting its advertised performance, the CIS should (1) disclose that fact prominently, (2) disclose how the new formula or method differs, and (3) disclose the effect of the new formula or method on the calculation and presentation of the performance of the CIS. - CIS performance information should be presented for standardized time periods: - O Time periods should include a short-term interval, such as one year, to show the CIS's recent performance, but should not be so short that the CIS's performance might mislead investors. - Time periods should include longer-term intervals, such as five and ten years (or since the CIS's inception, if shorter), to show volatility over time.3 - O Time periods should be measured as of a recent date, e.g., as of the end of the most recently completed calendar quarter, to permit investors to compare CIS performance information for the same time periods. - CIS performance information, even if it is measured as of a recent date, e.g., as of the end of the most recently completed calendar quarter, may nonetheless become stale and misleading.
-CIS performance information that is not current should be accompanied by prominent disclosure that the CIS's current performance may be lower than the advertised performance, and that directs investors to where they may obtain current performance information.
+- 4. If a CIS does not calculate its advertised performance according to a standardized formula, the CIS should consistently use the same formula or method for calculating its advertised performance. - 4.1 A CIS should make available information regarding the formula or method that it uses so that investors can understand the effect of the formula or method on the calculation and presentation of the CIS's performance. - 4.2 If a CIS changes the formula or method for calculating and presenting its advertised performance, the CIS should (1) disclose that fact prominently, (2) disclose how the new formula or method differs, and (3) disclose the effect of the new formula or method on the calculation and presentation of the performance of the CIS. - 5.
+CIS performance information should be presented for standardized time periods: - 5.1 Time periods should include a short-term interval, such as one year, to show the CIS's recent performance, but should not be so short that the CIS's performance might mislead investors. - 5.2 Time periods should include longer-term intervals, such as three, five and ten years (or since the CIS's inception, if shorter), to show volatility over time.6 - 5.3 Time periods should be measured as of a recent date, e.g., as of the end of the most recently completed calendar quarter, to permit investors to compare CIS performance information for the same time periods. - 6.
+CIS performance information, even if it is measured as of a recent date, e.g., as of the end of the most recently completed calendar quarter, may nonetheless become stale and misleading.
+CIS performance information that is not current should be accompanied by prominent disclosure that the CIS's current performance may be lower than the advertised performance, and that directs investors to where they may obtain current performance information. - 7.
+If CIS performance information is used, investors should be provided with or directed to information to enable them to evaluate the CIS's performance and risks.7

-A CIS should consider including other data in CIS performance advertisements to demonstrate the volatility of its performance over time, such as a bar chart showing changes in its performance from year to year, or standard deviation data, which measures the degree to which the CIS's performance fluctuates from its average or mean.
+6 A CIS should consider including other data in CIS performance advertisements to demonstrate the volatility of its performance over time, such as a bar chart showing changes in its performance from year to year, or standard deviation data, which measures the degree to which the CIS's performance fluctuates from its average or mean.
+A CIS also could consider including narrative information about risk.

-- CIS performance information should be accompanied by a relevant performance benchmark or benchmarks to enable investors to compare CIS performance to that of the benchmark(s). - o A relevant performance benchmark could include an appropriate broad-based securities market index.4 - o A relevant performance benchmark also could include a more narrowly based index that reflects the specific market sector in which the CIS invests. - o A CIS should not use a performance benchmark in an advertisement that contains CIS performance information if the benchmark is administered by an organization that is affiliated with the CIS, its operator or principal underwriter, unless the benchmark is widely recognized and used. - CIS performance information should be accompanied by a prominent disclaimer that a CIS's performance changes over time and that past performance is not indicative of future results - A CIS should provide additional relevant information relating to its performance upon the request of any investor.
+7 For instance, CIS performance information could be accompanied by narrative information about the market generally.
+As another example, the information could be accompanied by a relevant performance benchmark or benchmarks to enable investors to compare CIS performance to that of

+- 8. CIS performance information should be accompanied by a prominent disclaimer that a CIS's performance changes over time and that past performance is not indicative of future results. - 9.
+A CIS should provide additional relevant information relating to its performance upon the reasonable request of any investor.